-impact on investor sentiment on financial market activity, such as the volume of cross-border financial transactions or the prices of financial assets.
-Research undertaken by the Institute for International Monetary Affairs (IIMA) has yielded a number of findings81.
+Since the global financial crisis, economists have taken greater interest in examining the impact on investor sentiment on financial market activity, such as the volume of cross-border financial transactions or the prices of financial assets.
+Research undertaken by the Institute for International Monetary Affairs (IIMA) has yielded a number of findings86.
 Future work aims to develop a better understanding of the causal factors behind the cyclical and structural buildup of macroeconomic imbalances and systemic risk, and the effectiveness of using financial market volatility indices as leading indicators of domestic and external imbalances.

 As part of this work, IIMA has developed a global volatility index (IIMA-GMVI, published in October 2013) that examined the impact of changes in financial market volatility, both in terms of direction and magnitude, on the accumulation of macroeconomic imbalances.
-Annex H presents the methodology used by IIMA in constructing the GMVI and correlation with macroeconomic imbalances.
+Research on GMVI should be further developed to analyze the impact of investor confidence, macroeconomic imbalances and regional market linkages on the formation of financial bubbles.
+Annex I87 presents the methodology used by IIMA in constructing the GMVI and correlation with macroeconomic imbalances.